Seagate/cortx-experiments/daos-cortx/docs/setup_daos.md

     - Container creation & export

-        creating a POSIX container requires a path where the last directory location is not present.
+        Creating a POSIX container requires a path where the last directory location is not present.
 In the following example path is taken as /tmp/test_container, where test_container is not present at the moment on the file system.

         Terminal logs -